OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer: Method

 \subsection{Problem Formulation}

-Given a single-frame or sequential image inputs $I$, our goal is to reconstruct the hand meshes and their relative position.
+Given a single-frame or a temporal sequence or a multi-view sequence of images $I$, our goal is to reconstruct the hand meshes and their relative position.
 We leverage the widely used parametric hand model MANO~\cite{MANO:SIGGRAPHASIA:2017}.
-MANO defines a function $\mathbf{M}(\theta,\beta)$ that takes two parameters pose $\theta \in \mathbb{R}^{48}$ and shape $\beta \in \mathbb{R}^{10}$ as input, returns 3D hand mesh $V \in \mathbb{R}^{778\times 3}$ and 3D joint keypoints $V \in \mathbb{R}^{21\times 3}$.
+MANO defines a function $\mathbf{Mn}(\theta,\beta)$ that takes two parameters pose $\theta \in \mathbb{R}^{48}$ and shape $\beta \in \mathbb{R}^{10}$ as input, returns 3D hand mesh $V \in \mathbb{R}^{778\times 3}$ and 3D joint keypoints $V \in \mathbb{R}^{21\times 3}$.
 The outputs of our model are MANO parameters of two hands: $\theta_R, \theta_L, \beta_R, \beta_L$, by which we can regress meshes and joints of each hand, and a vector $\upsilon$ to represent the joint root distance of two hands.
 We define $\upsilon$ to be the location of the left root joint location when we subtract the joints of both hands from the right hand's 3D root joint location.
 Note that our method can robustly handle both single-hand and two-hand inputs.
 When there is only a single hand visible in the images, our method is simply degraded to the estimation of the mesh of one hand.